February 10, 2021 | Mark Paradies

 If you attend the course, you will get the book, Stopping Human Error, as part of the course materials.

-If you would like to read the book before you attend the class, you can order it by clicking HERE.
+If you want to read the book before attending the class, you can order it by clicking HERE.

 Want to read the book’s Foreword before buying the book?
 CLICK HERE.

-We are looking forward to seeing you at the course.
+We look forward to seeing you at the course in Knoxville.

 Categories